hfwang132/hfwang132.github.io/content/posts/Post_20210123_公理集合论基础-上-空集和罗素悖论/index.en.md

 In fact, the Axiom of Existence can be derived from other axioms, but for ease of learning, we shall temporarily treat it as the “zeroth” axiom and discard it at an appropriate time later.
 It is really just scaffolding: once the building is complete, it will be removed.

-You may have noticed that “\(x=x\)” is a tautology.
+You may have noticed that “$x=x$” is a tautology.
 Why do this?
-Because according to the symbolic rules of the axiomatic system, “\(\exists x\)” must be followed by something.
+Because according to the symbolic rules of the axiomatic system, “$\exists x$” must be followed by something.
 Since we merely want to express “there exists a set,” it need only be followed by a true proposition.

-**You may also have noticed that** \(x\) **is merely a symbol; the formula** \(\exists x(x=x)\) **itself does not indicate that it is a “set”—what if it is a number?
+**You may also have noticed that** $x$ **is merely a symbol; the formula** $\exists x(x=x)$ **itself does not indicate that it is a “set”—what if it is a number?
 Do not worry: so far, numbers have not been defined, because we take set theory as our foundation.
 Starting from the foundation means that we must forget everything else in mathematics.**

 You may imagine the following scene: the world of mathematics has just been born and is almost empty.
 Only a planet called “first-order logic” floats within it, with an inexhaustible supply of raw materials (a symbol set), foundations (axioms), and some symbolic rules (formation rules and inference rules).
 However, aimlessly and continuously using rules to generate new formulas (strings of symbols) is of no use.
 We need to create some axioms so that these symbols can be organized into useful things.
 These initial axioms are the axioms of set theory.
 Later, we will see that **numbers too are defined using sets**.

-The symbol “\(x\)” is merely a “thing”; we simply call this thing a set. **Essentially, all mathematical objects built upon set theory are sets**: the number “\(3\)” is a set, and the ordered pair \((1,2)\) is also a set...
+The symbol “$x$” is merely a “thing”; we simply call this thing a set. **Essentially, all mathematical objects built upon set theory are sets**: the number “$3$” is a set, and the ordered pair $(1,2)$ is also a set...
 It is merely that when a set acquires a new structure, we give it a new name, such as “integer,” “ordered pair,” “ring,” “probability space,” or “algebra.”
 If this seems surprising to you now, that is fine; we will understand it later.

 You may also understand it this way: at the lowest level, even the most complex software on a computer is nothing more than 1s and 0s; they simply possess complex organization and structure.